 Most people are familiar with extended service plans for automobiles, also known as extended warranties.1 Fewer realize that they are also available for motorcycles.
-However, as all vehicle technology becomes more sophisticated and the purchase price of motorcycles and cars increases, many people find themselves wanting more protection than a traditional warranty offers.
+As all vehicle technology becomes more sophisticated and the purchase price of motorcycles and cars increases, however, many people find themselves wanting more protection than a traditional warranty offers.

 According to the statistics available for automobiles, 23.5% of people who bought a new car bought extended warranty plans back in 2009.
 By 2019, that figure had risen to 34.4%. (source: NADA)

-The conversation around extended service plans is primarily focused on automobiles; however, the main points can also be applied to motorcycle ESPs.
+The conversation around extended service plans is primarily focused on automobiles, but the main points can also be applied to motorcycle ESPs.
 The two products are based on the same principles and offer most of the same benefits.

 The biggest difference when considering additional motorcycle coverage is that, for most riders, their bike isn’t their primary means of transportation.
 They won’t be putting as many miles on it as they would their car.